eth-cscs/py2spack/README.md

 Github repository for the CSCS internship project with the goal of developing a Python tool for automatically generating Spark package recipes based on existing Python packages, with the ability to handle direct and transitive dependencies and flexible versions.

-For more information, see the [Wiki](https://github.com/davhofer/py2spack/wiki).
+For more information, see the the [#Documentation].

 ## Installation